ibrahimyondem/SimpleCalculator/README.md

-# A Simple Math Calculator
+# A Simple Math Calculator with GUI using C#

 This is a desktop calculator application built using C#.
 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The application features a clear and user-friendly interface using Windows Forms App